The Safest and Most Dangerous Places in State Center, IA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in State Center is $313 per year, which is $151 less than the national average and $12 less than Iowa's state average.
-Below we compare cities similar to State Center:
+The overall cost of crime per resident in State Center is $313 per year, which is $151 less than the national average and $12 less than Iowa's state average.
+The comparison below uses cities similar to State Center:

 • In Shenandoah, IA, crime costs $542 per person, which is $228 more than in State Center.